 Writing and publishing books demands that authors come up with the usual about me section, but as I’ve penned various biographical bits over the years, I won’t regurgitate them again.
-Instead, here’s a few notes from an author interview I did recently…
+Instead, here’s a few notes loosely based on an author interview I did recently…

 I’ve been writing stories for years, but it took me a long time to be able to get down on paper the stuff that was going on in my head.
 In the early days, what I ended up with was absolute rubbish and it wasn’t until I went to University to study Drama that I began to understand how stories are made.

-I’m currently working on the second of my mystery thrillers for adults, as well as another children’s novel.
+I’m currently working on the second of my Terry Bell mystery thrillers for adults, as well as two more novels for children.

 What inspires you to write?

 I’d have to say it was children’s books like ‘The Hardy Boys’ that made me want to write stories.
-As a kid, I wanted to have that sort of adventure myself, so my first novel ‘The Devil’s Porridge Gang’ was loosely based in my home town and was the sort of adventure I’d dreamed of when I was growing up in the late Sixties.
+As a kid, I wanted to have that sort of adventure myself, so my first novel ‘The Devil’s Porridge Gang’ was inspired by the landscape of my home town and was the sort of adventure I’d dreamed of when I was growing up in the late Sixties.